[Exclusive] China and Russia top EU list of global human-rights abusers

 The targets will face EU visa-bans and asset-freezes.

-And they will be publicly named in the EU's legal gazette, piling shame on the national administrations that saw them commit their crimes with impunity.
+And they will be publicly named in the EU's legal gazette, piling shame on the national administrations that saw them commit crimes with impunity.

 The EU move represents the second-ever round of penalties under its recently-adopted 'Global Human Rights Sanctions Regime'.

-The first round already named four Russians last month.
+The first round named four Russians last month over the jailing of opposition leader Alexei Navalny.

-The list was favoured by the EU's largest countries - France, Germany, and Italy - and seen as rather daring in diplomatic circles.
+The latest list was favoured by the EU's largest countries - France, Germany, and Italy - and seen as rather daring in diplomatic circles.

 "It's a miracle there was agreement to use this instrument against Russia and China at such an early stage," one EU diplomat said.

-"They find themselves in quite 'good company'," he added ironically, alluding to the pre-existing notoriety of North Korea and some of the African states.
+"They find themselves in quite 'good company'," he added ironically, alluding to the notoriety of North Korea and the African states.

-But it will be a disappointment to some human rights campaigners, who were looking to see other Russians, as well as Saudi Arabia, in the EU basket.
+But it will be a disappointment to some human-rights campaigners, who were looking to see other Russians, as well as Saudi Arabia, in the EU basket.

 The new sanctions are informally known as the 'European Magnitsky Act' because they were modelled on similar ones of that name in the US, Canada, the UK, and the Baltic countries.

-The others listed Russians responsible for killing anti-corruption campaigner Sergei Magnitsky in a plot tied to the highest echelons of the Kremlin.
+The US listed Russians responsible for killing anti-corruption campaigner Sergei Magnitsky in 2009, in a plot linked to the highest echelons of the Kremlin.

 The EU did not follow suit because "this is an independent EU regime, so we don't need to follow the US example," an EU source said.